Consumer Insights: The importance of events for beef

 Source: Kantar, total beef, volumes, 2 w/e 24 December 2023

-Roasting performance could be further boosted as we return to pre-covid traditions.
+Roasting performance could be further boosted as we return to pre-Covid traditions.
 Larger gatherings and multiple meats at the Christmas meal offers potential for beef, by reminding shoppers to purchase beef as either their primary or secondary roasting meat, particularly as almost a third of shoppers spread the cost of the Christmas lunch by sharing dishes (IGD, 2024).

-December is a time for family and friends to gather at Christmas party’s and work dos out-of-home in the build up to the big day, and can provide opportunities for beef in the out-of-home foodservice market.
-Ensuring that beef is included on menus in more indulgent meals, such as Italian dishes, which were seen to have uplifts in the out-of-home market in the 4 w/e 24 December 2023 (Kantar Out-of-home), can help drive beef sales as people are looking for more special meals.
+Ensuring that beef is included on menus in more indulgent meals, such as Italian dishes, which were seen to have uplifts in the out-of-home market in the four w/e 24 December 2023 (Kantar Out-of-home), can help drive beef sales as people are looking for more special meals.

 What does this mean for farmers?

-Within the supply chain, the average volume of beef imports from 2021 to 2023 was elevated throughout Q4 (source: TDM), allowing sufficient time for maturation and building of stocks before Christmas celebrations.
 As consumers trade up, demand needs to be met in the form of more premium lines and cuts.
-Increases in both import and export volumes help to manage increased seasonal production, while balancing carcases during this period.
-Improving purchase intent for less favoured cuts, particularly around events, could benefit overall carcase value.
+Increases in both import and export volumes help to manage increased seasonal production while balancing carcases during this period.
+Improving purchase intent for less-favoured cuts, particularly around events, could benefit overall carcase value.

-Domestic throughputs are also consistent across the year with a seasonal uplift towards the Christmas period.
-Generally, Christmas kill begins in October while November kill numbers remain elevated.
 These kills are supported with a regular supply from dairy beef.
 In 2023, just over half of cattle slaughtered for beef in GB came from the dairy herd.

 Meeting market specifications is a key consideration at Christmas.
-However, for meeting for example ‘mini-roasting joints’ weights, butchery input tends to be more relevant for reducing size, rather than procuring smaller animals.
+However, for meeting –for example – ‘mini-roasting joints’ weights, butchery input tends to be more relevant for reducing size rather than procuring smaller animals.

 Other event opportunities

-Falling in mid-June, Father's Day is thought to have a greater potential for red meat sales than Mother’s Day, due to the potential for warm weather BBQs and meat centric meals that dads will enjoy.
-Steaks and burgers saw their second-best performance for the year, leaning into this association of treating Dad with protein.
+Falling in mid-June, Father's Day is thought to have a greater potential for red meat sales than Mother’s Day, due to the potential for warm-weather BBQs and meat centric meals that dads will enjoy.

 Future opportunities for beef

 • Cater to traditional and non-traditional choices for each seasonal event.
-Remind shoppers of traditional cuts to ensure they continue to perform well, and entice everyone with promotions and new products, as there is evidence to suggest that shoppers who are perhaps not taking part in celebratory events are still keen to make use of offers.
+Remind shoppers of traditional cuts to ensure they continue to perform well, and entice everyone with promotions and new products, as there is evidence to suggest that shoppers who are perhaps not taking part in celebratory events are still keen to make use of offers

-• Use activations and inspiration in-store to promote the use of cuts in different ways, highlighting the versatility of tasty beef products – particularly for those cuts more closely associated with a time of year or cooking method such as BBQ burgers.
+• Use activations and inspiration in store to promote the use of cuts in different ways, highlighting the versatility of tasty beef products – particularly for those cuts more closely associated with a time of year or cooking method, such as BBQ burgers

-• For more premium products, capturing meal occasions lost from more expensive proteins and the out-of-home market by inspiring treat dinners such as fake aways or restaurant quality dine-in recipes.
+• For more premium products, capturing meal occasions lost from more expensive proteins and the out-of-home market by inspiring treat dinners such as fake aways or restaurant quality dine-in recipes

-***average 2-week summer period is defined as the best performing 2-week period within the 16 w/e 3 September 2023
+***Average two-week summer period is defined as the best performing 2-week period within the 16 w/e 3 September 2023

 Sign up to receive the latest information from AHDB.